g0tmk/dotfiles-linux/README.md

     - Run `systemctl --user enable xfce4-power-manager` to enable xfce4-power-manager on boot
     - Run `systemctl --user status xfce4-power-manager` to verify service file works and is running
     - Run `sudo journalctl -u xfce4-power-manager` to check the service logs (Note: no messages are printed on success)

+0. Functionality tests

+    - Run `speaker-test` to generate white noise for the speakers.
+Verify sound + volume keys work.
+      - If no sound - run `sudo alsactl init`
+      - If still no sound - Run `alsamixer`, hit F6,  select sound card (probably "HDA Intel PCH"), set all channels to 0dB, unmute channels if needed with 'm'.
+I left Master and Speaker enabled, all other channels muted.
+    - Test basic lock
+      - Press lock hotkey.
+Screen should blank, brightness should decrease to zero, and pressing any key should show system is locked (using `slock` which shows a blue or red screen)
+    - Test lid sleep + lock
+      - Close lid.
+Wait 30 seconds.
+Open lid.
+      - Laptop should have slept, and is now locked with `slock`
+      - If screen did not lock then check `systemctl status screenlock.service` for errors.
+The service file at `/etc/systemd/system/screenlock.service` may need to be modified.
+    - Test auto-screen lock on idle
+      - Open `xfce4-power-manager-settings`
+      - Set System -> System sleep mode -> when inactive for: 16 minutes (the minimum)
+      - Close `xfce4-power-manager-settings`
+      - Wait 16 minutes (you can run `stopwatch` in a terminal to keep track)
+      - Set System -> System sleep mode -> when inactive for: 30 minutes
+    - Test low battery auto-sleep
+      - Open `xfce4-power-manager-settings`
+      - Set System -> Critical battery power level -> 90 (the maximum)
+      - Close `xfce4-power-manager-settings`
+      - Unplug the AC adapter
+      - Wait until the battery is below 90% (run `watch -n 15 sudo /home/$USER/bin/battery` for status)
+      - Set System -> Critical battery power level -> 10

 0. Improve graphics performance (for intel embedded gpus)

     sudo apt remove xserver-xorg-video-intel